Skip to main content

 • Unusual account activity

-After an incident has been identified, initial actions may include:
+After an incident has been identified, initial actions might include the following:

-• Analysing anti-virus/audit logs to help identify the cause of the incident
+• Analysing anti-virus and audit logs to help identify the cause of the incident

-• Using anti-virus software to complete a full scan, and research any findings using trusted sources (such as police/security websites)
+• Using anti-virus software to complete a full scan and researching any findings using trusted sources (such as police or security websites)

 These 10 questions can help you identify what has occurred:

-1. What problem has been reported, and by who?
+1. What problem has been reported, and by whom?

-2. What services, programs and/or hardware aren't working?
+2. What services, programs, or hardware aren't working?

 3. Are there any signs that data has been lost?

 5. Have your customers noticed any problems?
-Can they use your services?
+Can they still use your services?

-6. Who designed the affected system, and who maintains it?
+6. Who designed the affected system?
+Who maintains it?

 7. When did the problem occur or first come to your attention?

-8. What areas of the organisation or affected?
+8. What areas of the organisation are affected?

 10. What is the potential business impact of the incident?